EmekaJames-tech/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Read Me
-Write a script that prints “Hello, World”, followed by a new line to the standard output.
+0. Write a script that prints “Hello, World”, followed by a new line to the standard output.
+1. Write a script that displays a confused smiley "(Ôo)'.